wichayutdew/paidy-assignment/README.md

   >   - test: (adding missing tests, refactoring tests; no production code change)
   >   - chore: (updating grunt tasks e.g. update CI/CD, Docker runner, etc; no production code change)

+# Overview
+1. As the requirement is vague, I'll list my assumptions in each task to clarify the scope of the task.
+2. Since I don't want to over-complicated the task, I will not try to deploy this code to any cloud provider but rather make sure local development and testing is as smooth as possible.
+   - Means, all the external dependencies will be deployed locally under single docker-compose file.
+All the steps to start the services will be documented in the `README.md` file.

 # Tasks Breakdown
 ## [Project Setup](https://github.com/wichayutdew/paidy-assignment/pull/1)
 > Trying to understand the project and set up the local environment